agutikov/shashki/README.md

 Compliance with the rules in one coordinate system implies compliance in the other one.

+### Test cases

+Set of test cases for every part of rules is an permutation of next traits:
+- items and kings
+- moves and captures
+- without obstackls, with obstackls, near walls
+- capture one item, capture multiple items

 ### Correctness and completeness

 Tests must verify two independant statements: